tezizzm/serverless-pdf-chat-replicated/CONVENTIONS.md

 # ✨ Serverless PDF Chat Crossplane Helm Project – Coding Conventions

+## ✅ Tracking Progress

+- Maintain `todo.md` and update it **whenever a change is made**. be sure to commit the changes.
+  - ✅ Mark completed tasks.
+  - ➕ Add new resources or ideas as subtasks.

 ## 📁 File & Directory Naming

 - Use lowercase and hyphen-separated directory names.